Skip to content

 An Elevate session begins when a visitor triggers a request and ends either via an end notification or automatically when one of the following criteria is met:

-A session is considered a bounce session if the following conditions are met:
+Bounce sessions are not counted in session volume calculations.
+A session is classified as a bounce session if both of the following conditions are met:

-• The session spans less than 1 second.
+• The session lasts for less than 1 second.

 Examples